bkil/freedom-fighters/en/server/linear-chat-forum-threading.md

 ### Interfaces

 * email mailing list
-  * unlimited via unfederated localhost POP3/IMAP
+  * unlimited utilization via unfederated localhost POP3/IMAP
-  * limited amount directly towards external servers
+  * message exchanging quotas for users residing on an external mailbox wishing to interact with direct email
   * a bit high limit if opting in to hierarchical forwarding
 * not preferred: IRC
 * Matrix